Biomaker/Gametophyte-Fern-photography-2018/Results.md

 - New <a href="https://www.youtube.com/channel/UC9c4s_Co4rjb-4WGpaS0gHQ?view_as=subscriber">YouTube channel</a> started as a location for all videos.

-##Plant imaging
+## Plant imaging

 - <i>Utricularia gibba</i> plants are growing well and imaging has started.
 No images good enough to show yet.

-- Wild type <i><rabidopsis thaliana</i> seeds are growing here and mutants are due to be sown soon at Sainsbry Lab.
+- Wild type <i>Arabidopsis thaliana</i> seeds are growing here and mutants are due to be sown soon at Sainsbry Lab.
 Due to head down to take photo in mid-March.

 - Fern spores sown.
 The first sowing failed due to fungal contamination.